Compliance Promotion

 The Asahi Group established the Asahi Group Ethics/Compliance Policies to promote compliance management.
 Based on the Policies, we clarify our internal system and operation and promote fair and highly transparent business activities founded on compliance in the broad sense of the term, going beyond the observance of laws and regulations.

 The Asahi Group established its Compliance Committee as the highest-order organ to deliberate on compliance.
-The Committee consists of directors, the head of Legal Section, and other persons of Asahi Group Holdings appointed separately by the Committee.
-It monitors and works to improve awareness of the Asahi Group Code of Conduct and operation of the Clean Line System (whistle-blowing system) to raise the efficacy of compliance promotion activities.
+The Committee consists of Executive Officers, the Head of Legal Section, and other persons of Asahi Group Holdings appointed separately by the Chairperson of the Committee.
+It monitors the occurrence of compliance issues and the status of compliance promotion activities at the Asahi Group, and works to improve awareness of the Asahi Group Code of Conduct and operation of the whistleblowing system “Speak Up” to raise the efficacy of compliance promotion activities.

 Furthermore, the chief executives of all of Asahi Group's operating companies are responsible for observing and promoting compliance with the Asahi Group Code of Conduct, while the legal departments of the Group’s operating companies in both Japan and overseas cooperate with one another to structure the Group’s compliance promotion system.